 - Lateral Entry applicants must have successfully completed a field training program (FTO or PTO) and be a non-probationary officer.

-- Lateral Entry applicants who are on have active internal investigations or are on administrative leave with their current agency should wait until their investigations are closed and are returned to full active duty status before applying.
+- Lateral Entry applicants who have active internal investigations or are on administrative leave with their current agency should wait until their investigations are closed and are returned to full active duty status before applying.

 - If you are currently a law enforcement officer but do not meet the time in-service requirements of a Lateral Police Officer, you may qualify to test as an Exceptional Entry candidate.
 Exceptional Entry candidates should apply as an Entry Level Police Officer.